brooks42/pkto/README.md

 Evolve From - An alternate casting cost very similar to mutate from Ikoria, but it targets a specific Pokémon.
 They evolve into the Pokémon on top plus all abilities from under it.

-Both "Evolve" and "Evolve From" count as evolution.
+Both "Evolve" and "Evolve From" count as evolution/evolving.
 Any triggered abilities that care about Pokémon evolving will trigger from both types of evolution.
+If a card affects what you can pay "to evolve Pokémon" it applies to both types of evolution.

 A Pokémon is considered evolved if it is the back side of a card with an evolve ability or it was cast using its Evolve From cost.
 A Pokémon is considered unevolved if it is the front side of a card with an evolve ability, it is a card with an Evolve From cost that was cast using its standard mana cost, or it is a card without Evolve or Evolve From.